 Establish a budget and then pick only 1 or 2 gorgeous pieces that you love and adore

-This sounds simple but it really isn’t.
+This sounds simple, but it isn’t.
 You see, most of us would NEVER think of spending a lot of money on, say, one dress or one pair of shoes.
-We would rather buy multiple items on sale and feel good about getting a deal.
-The problem is when we just keep filling up our closet with things that are not of the highest quality, they tend to look cheap.
+We would instead buy multiple items on sale and feel good about getting a deal.
+The problem is when we keep filling up our closet with things that are not of the highest quality; they tend to look cheap.

-It may sound crazy but sometimes Neiman Marcus, Nordstrom and the rest of those really expensive stores have super sales.
-They mark down items that you would never in a million years think of buying full price, or even looking at.
+It may sound crazy, but sometimes Neiman Marcus, Nordstrom and the rest of those costly stores have super sales.
+They markdown items that you would never in a million years think of buying full price or even looking at.
 I’m talking about things like a Prada purse, Chanel top or a pair of Tori Burch shoes that can go on sale, big time!

 Here’s What happened:

-A year went by and she happened to be back at Neiman Marcus and saw the exact dress on the sale rack.
+A year went by, and she happened to be back at Neiman Marcus and saw the exact dress on the sale rack.
 She went in and tried it on.
-It fit perfectly and she felt wonderful in it because the fabric was gorgeous and it was so well made.
+It fit perfectly, and she felt beautiful in it because the fabric was gorgeous and it was so well made.

 Done.
 She was going to go for it!